-Today can effectively be for some of us effectively a recreation of the St. Valentine’s Day Massacre, in terms of our Credit Cards.
+Today can effectively be for some of us a re-creation of the St. Valentine’s Day Massacre, in terms of our Credit Cards.

 This one is an interesting twisted tail to follow, so I’ll try not to wander down too many dark alleys.
 Still, it is this simple, right about now (February 14th) the Credit Card bills are arriving for the stuff you bought after Christmas (or stuff that didn’t make it into your Christmas bill, which would have shown up in January).